sovrynn/ecdo/1-EVIDENCE/civilization-history/README.md

 ## Contents

-- `important-structures`: Human-built structures, such as the Khafre Pyramid, potentially related to the ECDO.
+- `important-structures`: Human-built structures, such as the Khufu Pyramid, potentially related to the ECDO.
 - `destroyed-cities`: Cities that were destroyed in the past, sometimes in strange ways.
 - `prehistoric-civilizations`: Did prehistoric civilizations exist?
 How did they end?
 - `oldest-cities`: The cities with the oldest history of inhabitation from present.